MislavJaksic/Knowledge-Repository/Virtualization/VirtualMachines/VirtualBox/README.md

 #### [Port forwarding NAT](https://www.virtualbox.org/manual/ch06.html#natforward)

 Port forwarding is telling VirtualBox to which host ports it should listen.
-When the host recieves a packet, they are then resent to the VM on the specified port.
+When the host receives a packet, they are then resent to the VM on the specified port.
 You can never have a service on a VM and on a host listen to the same port.

 To configure port forwarding click on "Settings", "Network", choose a NAT adapter, expand the options with "Advanced" and then click "Port forwarding".

 | Examples | Protocol | Host IP | Host Port | Guest IP | Guest IP |